onap/integration/test/mocks/pnfsimulator/netconfsimulator/README.md

 ## Usage of simulator

 ### Netconf TLS support
 Embedded netconf server supports connections over TLS on port 6513.
-Default server and CA certificate have been taken from Netopeer2 repository: https://github.com/CESNET/Netopeer2/tree/master/server/configuration/tls
+Default server and CA certificate have been generated using method described below.
+Please proceed with these steps to recreate own certificates.
+Important is to fulfill all needed data during certificate preparation because Netconf verifies certs description pretty strictly.

 Mentioned Github repository contains sample client certificate, which works out of the box.

 #### Replacing server certificates
 In order to replace TLS certificates with third-party ones, the following naming schema must be followed:
 * CA certificate file should be named 'ca.crt'
 * Netconf server certificate file should be named 'server_cert.crt'
 * Netconf server keyfile file should be named 'server_key.pem'
+* Client certificate file should be named 'client.crt'
+* Client keyfile should be named 'client.key'

 Certificates and keys should follow PEM formatting guidelines.
 Prepared files should be placed under _tls/_ directory (existing files must be overwritten).